Ashlok2003/JavaScript/README.md

 # JavaScript
-Learning as well as Projects Directory.
+JavaScript Learning as well as Projects Directory.